mitanshubhoot/hra-amap-kidney-assessment/README.md

 Code for AMap project.

-This repository aims to enable projection of tissue blocks registrered to a source organ to a new reference organ (usually the Human Reference Atlas, part of HuBMap).
+This repository aims to enable projection of tissue blocks registrered to a source organ to a new reference organ (usually the Human Reference Atlas, part of HuBMAP).

 ### Setup instructions: